Pi4 USB-C Gadget

 Addendum

 Quick note, not all USB-C cables are equal it seems.
-I’ve been using this one from Amazon and it works fine.
+I’ve been using this

 The latest revision (as of late Feb 2020) of the Pi 4 boards should work with any cable.